PrairieLearn/PrairieLearn/doc/manualGrading.md

 ## Uploading the scores and feedback

 After editing the percentage score and/or feedback for each submitted answer, upload the CSV file by going to the assessment page, then the "Uploads" tab, and selecting "Upload new question scores".
+If you leave either `score_perc` or `feedback` (or both) blank for any student, then the corresponding entry will not be updated.

 Each question will have its score and/or feedback updated and the total assessment score will be recalculated.
 All updates are done with `credit` of 100%, so students get exactly the scores as uploaded.